- Search The Registry

 - Teacher’s Forum

 - My Account

 The trial began on June 13, 2005, with Killen attending in a wheelchair.
-He was found guilty of manslaughter on June 21, 2005, 41 years to the day after the crime.
-The jury of nine whites and three Blacks rejected the charges of murder, but found him guilty of recruiting the mob that carried out the killings.
-He was sentenced on June 23, 2005 by Circuit Judge Marcus Gordon to the maximum sentence of 60 years in prison, 20 years for each count of manslaughter, to be served consecutively.
+He was found guilty of manslaughter on June 21, 2005, 41 years after the crime.
+The jury of nine whites and three Blacks rejected the charges of murder but found him guilty of recruiting the mob that carried out the killings.
+He was sentenced on June 23, 2005, by Circuit Judge Marcus Gordon to the maximum sentence of 60 years in prison, 20 years for each count of manslaughter, to be served consecutively.

 He was released from prison on a $600,000 appeal bond.
 He claimed that he could no longer use his right hand (he had to use his left hand to place his right one on the Bible during his swearing-in) and that he was permanently confined to his wheelchair.
 Gordon, convinced by the testimony that Killen was neither a flight risk.
 On September 3, however, the Clarion-Ledger reported that a deputy sheriff saw Killen walking around "with no problem."

 At a hearing on September 9, several other deputies testified to seeing Killen driving in various locations.
 One deputy said that Killen shook hands with him using his right hand.
 Gordon revoked the bond and ordered Killen back to prison, saying that he believed Killen had committed fraud against the court.
 On March 29, 2006, Killen was moved from his prison cell to a Jackson, Mississippi, hospital to treat complications from the severe leg injury he sustained in a logging accident in 2005.
 Killen died on January 11, 2018, at Parchman Farm State Prison, MS.